ltorres97/Meta-GTNRP/README.md

 Data is pre-processed and transformed into molecular graphs using RDKit.Chem.

-Data pre-processing and pre-trained models are implemented based on [Strategies for Pre-training Graph Neural Networks (Hu et al.) (2020)](https://arxiv.org/abs/1905.12265).
+Data pre-processing, pre-trained and GNN models are implemented based on [Strategies for Pre-training Graph Neural Networks (Hu et al.) (2020)](https://arxiv.org/abs/1905.12265).

 ## Python Packages